Inomin Mines (CVE:MINE) Stock Price Down 20% – Here’s What Happened

-Inomin Mines Inc. (CVE:MINE – Get Free Report) shares traded down 20% during mid-day trading on Wednesday .
-The stock traded as low as C$0.04 and last traded at C$0.04.
+Inomin Mines Inc. (CVE:MINE – Get Free Report)’s share price traded down 20% during trading on Wednesday .
+The company traded as low as C$0.04 and last traded at C$0.04.
 178,735 shares changed hands during mid-day trading, an increase of 110% from the average session volume of 85,226 shares.
 The stock had previously closed at C$0.05.

 Inomin Mines Company Profile